ExistentialRobotics/CORSAIR/README.md

 python evaluation.py --shapenet-pc15k-root data/ShapeNetCore.v2.PC15k --scan2cad-pc-root data/Scan2CAD_pc --scan2cad-annotation-root data/Scan2CAD_annotations --category chair --checkpoint ckpts/scannet_pose_chair_best --cache-dir data/cache_pose_best --register-gt --device cuda
 ```

-will evaluate the model on the chair category and register the gt CAD model using the GPU.
+will evaluate the model on the chair category and register the ground-truth CAD model using the GPU.

 ![](assets/gui.png)

 - Press Left/Right to navigate through the results.
 - Drag the mouse to rotate the object.

-**Note: the `Predicted Closest CAD PC` may not align with the query point cloud well when it is not the ground truth
+**Note: the `Predicted Closest CAD PC` may not align with the query point cloud well when the matching point cloud is not the ground truth.**
-matching.**

 # Metrics

-**Note: the numbers of `Top1-Prediction` tend to be lower because the predicted CAD model may not be the ground truth
+**Note: the numbers of `Top1-Prediction` tend to be lower because the predicted CAD model may not be the ground-truth
-matching, such that the ground truth relative pose is not accurate.**
+match, making the relative pose estimate less accurate.**

 ## Retrival